 reevaluate your relationship immediately you may want to have a conversation with her or be prepared to find yourself in these types of situations rather frequently.

-Should I be upset that my woman has 500 friends on FB?
+Should I be upset that my girlfriend has 500 friends on FB?

 CORTONIO: I always wondered how people accumulate hundreds of friends on social media.
 I know people who have close to 1,000 if not more and I’m wondering: “Damn do I even know that many people?!”
 Anyway, chances are most of them are friends she’s known long before you and maybe they just happened to get caught up on FB.
 In my opinion as long as you have met her core friends and she’s your FB friend as well then there shouldn’t be a problem.
 Try not to get caught up in the social media nonsense and keep your relationship with her solid and the same goes for the sistahs too.